lukecivantos/9-28-take-home/README.md

 ### Initial go at what I want to display:

+In order to focus on a few items I'm going to shoot at creating:

 - Bar chart of gender salary by level with selector for bonus
 - Line chart of employment Type with selector for level
 - A display of pay by department

+With extra time I'll add additional statistics if possible.

 ---